 Men in churches need systematic, well-designed, well communicated learning and application opportunities.

-When we look closely at scripture’s teaching on sanctification, what we find is a dually aligned process.
+Look closely at scripture’s teaching on sanctification, and you will find a dually aligned process.
 God, by way of the Holy Spirit, begins to shape and knead the individual more into the image of Christ.
 As this is taking place, the Christian works, by way of the spiritual disciplines, to reach for the same godliness that God is shaping them toward.

 I’m sure it’s not the intent of people using the phrase, but I’m afraid the message that is implied through the catch phrase, “step up” is one of complete self-reliance.
 It’s like my football coach saying, “Who’s going to be the hero?” while failing to establish a winning game strategy.
 There’s no power in it.
 I may have the will power to read my Bible cover to cover in a year.
 But without God’s spirit opening my eyes to my need, and revealing the truth of it to me, it’s little more than another good read on my book shelf.